-The Accelerated School (TAS) received an overall red performance level for Chronic absenteeism and for and for all numerically significant student groups.
+The Accelerated School (TAS) received an overall red performance level for Chronic absenteeism and for all numerically significant student groups.

-With the transition to distance learning in Spring 2020, our school continued to struggle with daily attendance and participation but in this case, it was due to trauma and the impact of the pandemic on households in addition to distance learning.
+With the transition to distance learning in Spring 2020, our school continued to struggle with daily attendance and participation but in this case it was due to trauma and the impact of the pandemic on households in addition to distance learning.
 Significant planning took place during the summer to strengthen student attendance and participation by also focusing on social-emotional learning.
-The chronic absenteeism rate for the 2020-21 school year is 37%.